deckyal/FADeNN/README.md

 Citation :

-D. Aspandi, O. Pujol, F. Sukno, and X. Binefa, “Robust Facial Alignment with InternalDenoising Auto-Encoder” inCRV 2019, In Press.
+D. Aspandi, O. Pujol, F. Sukno, and X. Binefa, “Robust Facial Alignment with InternalDenoising Auto-Encoder” in CRV 2019, In Press.